rafsanzi-ludhi/beyond_stem/README.md

 ⸻

 **What We’ve Learned**
-The <i>Beyond</i>STEM team initially struggeled with version control.
+The <i>Beyond</i>STEM team initially struggled with version control.
 Code conflicts, overwritten files, and unclear Git workflows were at times slowing the progress and created confusion.
-We have deffinitely learned the imporatnce of maintaining clear commit habits, consistent branching, and regular updates.
+We have learned the importance of maintaining clear commit habits, consistent branching, and regular updates.

-From user-centered design to full-stack development and project delivery, this project reflects our growth in:
+From user-centred design to full-stack development and project delivery, this project reflects our growth in:

     •   Communication and collaboration
     •   Agile project planning